Anxiety

 Myths vs. Facts

 Ignoring anxiety, or thinking only positive thoughts, will not help the symptoms go away.
+Effective management and treatment may be necessary for addressing anxiety.

 Meet John